priyammaz/PyTorch-Adventures/PyTorch for Audio/Wav2Vec2/README.md

 ![architecture](https://raw.githubusercontent.com/priyammaz/PyTorch-Adventures/main/src/visuals/wav2vec2_architecture.png)

+## Shoutouts

+- [🤗 Huggingface Transformers](https://huggingface.co/) The code was largely based off of their ```modeling_wav2vec2.py```, this was basically a dumbed down and simplified version of the work they did!
+- [patrickvonplaten](https://github.com/patrickvonplaten) The training script was largely inspired by the ```run_wav2vec2_pretraining_no_trainer.py```
+- [Awni Hannun](https://awnihannun.com/) for their really great explanation of how [CTC Loss](https://distill.pub/2017/ctc/) works!
+Although I was just using the PyTorch CTC Loss, it was helpful to understand anyway!

 ## Preparing Data ###

 ### Download Data
 First step is we need to download our LibriSpeech data (which is about 960 Hours of english audio and corresponding transcripts).
-We can easily do this from OpenSLR (https://www.openslr.org/12).
+We can easily do this from [OpenSLR](https://www.openslr.org/12).
 I included the following script ```prepare_data.sh``` in the ```data``` folder that you can run via ```bash data/prepare_data.sh``` which will download all the data to the data folder and create a LibriSpeech folder that will contain all the subfolders with audios and transcripts.

 ```bash
 path_to_store="data/"